Erwan0fil/CraftStudioMinecraftTutorial/files/introduction-to-models-and-animations.md

 Before we head over to the `Paint` tab and begin to lay colors on Steve, you have some theory to learn.
 So for now, create a new model, and just add a single block.

-The left-bottom panel should looks like the image on the left.
+The left-bottom panel should looks like the image.
 Before we paint the blocks faces on the texture we must give the correct size to the texture, depending on the layout you give the all the block's faces.

 Enlarge the panel by clicking and dragging the separation between it and the main window, then zoom with the mouse wheel while the mouse is over the texture.

 The `Sheet size` is the texture's size (the white area).
 You may increase it up to 2048x2048 pixels but in our case, it's not needed.
 Now look at the texture.
 Depending if you have the block selected, you may see purple or red lines and maybe `Front` in red inside one of the face.

-The lines is the cube's unwrap, it outlines the cube's faces.
+The lines are the cube's unwrap, it outlines the cube's faces.
 It's by painting inside each square that you will paint each face of each block.
 You can click inside each face and CS displays which face it is.

 If you click and drag, you can also move the unwraps on the texture.
 And by playing with the row of buttons, you can change the unwraps direction and orientation.